auth0/docs/articles/api-auth/guides/register-api.md

 ---
-title: Configure an API in Auth0
+title: Register an API witj Auth0
-description: Learn how to configure an API using the Auth0 Dashboard.
+description: Learn how to register an API with Auth0 using the Auth0 Dashboard.
 topics:
   - api-authentication
   - oidc